Why do we do projects?

-The SPEX High Altitude Balloon (HAB) project/group allows for a unique opportunity to conduct experiments for our Cubesat in a near space-like environment.
+The SPEX High Altitude Balloon (HAB) project/group allows for a unique opportunity to conduct experiments in a near space-like environment.
 HABs typically reach an attitude of approximately 30,000 meters (about 100,000 feet).
-SPEX HAB has launched four previous balloons, designated as HAB 1, Hab 2, HAB 3, and HAB 4.
+SPEX HAB has launched four previous balloons, designated as HAB 1, HAB 2, HAB 3, and HAB 4.

-Video of HAB 2 launch up until camera failure at an estimated 18,500m.
+Image of HAB 2 launch before camera failure at an estimated 18,500m.

 Every year Spaceport America host the Intercollegiate Rocket and Engineering Competition or IREC.
 Teams for colleges from across the country meet to compete in these events.
-The 2018 SA Cup will be held June 19-23, 2018, with events held in Las Cruces, NM.
-RIT SPEX will be partnering with RIT Launch Initiative to deliver our first entry into the competition.
+The SA Cup takes place in Las Cruces, NM.
+RIT SPEX will be partners with RIT Launch Initiative to deliver our entry into the competition.
+SPEX has taken place in one IREC previously, in 2018.
 Launch Initiative will build the rocket, SPEX will provide the payload.
 Our goal is to design and build a scientific payload to compete in the intercollegiate rocket engineering competition.

 The Rocket Nozzle Analysis and Design team designs, fabricates and tests various nozzles for the purpose of education and integration with other SPEX projects in the future.
 The team measures the thrust and perform data analysis to compare experimental results to computational results.

 The team prepares to test 3-D printed nozzles for data collection.